LihleDon/LihleDon/README.md

-# Lihle Dotyeni
-### AWS Data Engineer in Training | Data Pipeline Architect | Cloud Solutions Enthusiast
+## AWS Data Engineer in Training | Data Pipeline Architect | Cloud Solutions Enthusiast

 A dedicated professional focused on crafting efficient, serverless data solutions with AWS.
 Through self-driven learning, this profile highlights practical experience with cloud tools and a strong commitment to solving real-world data challenges.